rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part1- Bruno Michetti.md

 ### Summary

 This was the first part of the blog post.
 I have presented a very useful package to handle registration and authentication with a set of REST API endpoints.
-With a minimal configuration you can add endpoints to your Django app that already have those features implemented.
-I also talked about some advantages of the package, how easy is to customize it, and a few examples for demonstration.
-In the second part I'll talk a little bit more of customization, about a few problems that I had to face when I started with dj-rest-auth, and how they can be solved.
-I hope you liked this article and feel encouraged to use the package and read the second part.
+With minimal configuration, you can add endpoints to your Django app that already have those features implemented.
+We reviewed some advantages of the package, how easy it is to customize it, and code snippet examples.
+In my next article, I’ll explain customization, and go over a few problems that I had to face when I started with dj-rest-auth, and how they can be solved.
+I hope you enjoyed this article and feel encouraged to use the package and read the second part.